-Convective Rainfall Rate from Cloud Physical Properties (CRR-Ph) product, developed within the NWC SAF context, is a Nowcasting tool that provides information on convective, and stratiform associated to convection, instantaneous rain rates and hourly accumulations.
-This product does not distinguish the phase of the estimated precipitation.
+Convective Rainfall Rate from Cloud Physical Properties (GEO-CRR-Ph v2.0) product, developed within the NWC SAF context, is a Nowcasting tool that provides information on convective, and stratiform associated to convection, instantaneous rain rates and hourly accumulations.

 The main inputs of this product are the cloud top microphysical properties generated by CMIC, Cloud Top Phase, Effective Radius and Cloud Optical Thickness.